 While George Hackenschmidt concurred that he had lost to Frank Gotch in Chicago after their first match, he claimed to the London press that Gotch had used dirty tactics and was covered in oil, making it impossible to gain any offense.

-As quoted in the London Daily Mail as per the book The Squared Circle by David Shoemaker, "The tactics by which I was defeated on American soil, would not have been tolerated in England.
+As quoted in the London Daily Mail per the book The Squared Circle by David Shoemaker, "The tactics by which I was defeated on American soil would not have been tolerated in England.
 Gotch’s body was literally soaked in oil to prevent my holding him.
 All the world knows this to be unfair and against the rules of wrestling.
-He dug his nails into my face, tried to pull my ear off, and poke his thumb into my eye."
+He dug his nails into my face, tried to pull my ear off, and poked his thumb into my eye."

 And here again in the London Daily Mail, but this time per the book Shooters: The Toughest Men in Professional Wrestling by Johnathan Snowden, Hackenschmidt added, "The people at ringside were all prejudiced against me and unfair.
 I concluded the best thing to do was to keep silent and do my best."

-Hackenschmidt goes on to mention Gotch digging his finger into his eye, pulling his ear, and scratching his face to the point of tearing his skin off.
+Hackenschmidt mentions Gotch digging his finger into his eye, pulling his ear, and scratching his face to the point of tearing his skin off.
 He then emphasized that Gotch grabbed his big toe and tried to sprain it, with the object of crippling him.